MitoSegNet/MitoS-segmentation-tool/README.md

 ---

-### The MitoS segmentation tool an easy-to-use GUI-based segmentation tool that enables biologists to use a convolutional neural network to segment objects of interest in 2d microscopy images.
+### The MitoS segmentation tool is an easy-to-use GUI-based segmentation tool that enables biologists to use a pretrained deep learning model (MitoSegNet) to segment objects of interest in 2d microscopy images.

+To download the pretrained model please visit https://zenodo.org/deposit/3539340

 ---